Wildlife Safari January, best safaris

-Wildlife safari January.
-Months/locations are chosen on the strength of :
+Wildlife safari January, locations are chosen for :

 • The weather, as wet weather often means animals will shelter while long spells of rain stimulate growth of vegetation that hides to creatures, especially out in the great plains of East and South Africa.
 In Namibia rain means the wildlife does not have to rely on waterholes near to rest camps.
 So…dry seasons are best for safaris!